-In our recent webinar on what it takes to build time series anomaly detection, industry experts Arun Kejariwal, Ira Cohen and Ben Lorica shared hard-won insights on successfully implementing and executing anomaly detection systems in today’s increasingly complex corporate world.
+In our recent webinar on what it takes to build time series anomaly detection, industry experts Arun Kejariwal, Ira Cohen and Ben Lorica shared hard-won insights on successfully implementing and executing anomaly detection systems in today’s increasingly complex business environment.

-Arun Kejariwal is an industry expert on Machine Learning; Ira Cohen is the Chief Data Scientist and Co-Founder of Anodot; and Ben Lorica is the Chief Data Scientist at O’Reilly Media.
-During the webinar, these three experts weighed in on a variety of topics:
+Arun Kejariwal is an authority on machine learning applications in business; Ira Cohen is the Chief Data Scientist and Co-Founder of Anodot, which provides ML anomaly detection and forecasting for big data organizations; and Ben Lorica is the Chief Data Scientist at O’Reilly Media.
+During the webinar, these three experts covered:

-- The business value for time series anomaly detection
+- Business value for time series anomaly detection

-- The cost of not having anomaly detection in place
+- Cost of not having anomaly detection in place

 - What defines a time series, machine learning anomaly detection system

-- The requirements for a successful anomaly detection system.
+- Requirements for a successful anomaly detection system

 The Cost of Not Detecting Anomalies in Time

 Time series anomaly detection relates to any data associated with time (daily, hourly, monthly, etc.); for example, daily revenue at a retail store represents time series data at the day level.